JoaoGuimaraes22/2020-Todo/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/4. Classes/README.md

 ## Here you will learn

-1. Classes
+1. Classes:
-   1. Partial Classes
+   1. Partial Classes;

 ## Overview